mozilla-ai/lumigator/docs/source/get-started/ui-guide.md

 Lumigator comes with a web-based UI that allows you to interact with the Lumigator API.
 It is designed to be easy to use and to provide a quick way to get started with Lumigator.

 ## Getting Started
-Following the [installation guide](../get-started/installation.md), get Lumigator up and running from the command line:
+Follow the [installation guide](../get-started/installation.md) to get Lumigator up and running.
 ```console
 user@host:~/lumigator$ make start-lumigator
 ```